-Design & Curricular Philosophy
+Design & Curricular Philosophy of the OTD Program

 The curriculum is provided while upholding Emory & Henry’s core values of civic engagement, the vitality of faith, academic excellence, freedom of inquiry, integrity, community, diversity, place, history and tradition.